Medical Physics Residency Program

 Medical Physics Admission Requirements

-Applicants to the program must graduate from a CAMPEP-accredited graduate degree program to be eligible for admission to the residency.
+Applicants to the program must graduate from a CAMPEP-accredited graduate degree program (M.S. or doctoral) to be eligible for admission to the residency.

 Applicants who hold a Ph.D. degree (or equivalent) in physics or a closely-related field (as determined and approved by the program director) and who complete a CAMPEP-accredited certificate program are eligible for admission to the residency.